-Amendment 29 (1953) --Art.
+Amendment 29 (1953)--Art.
 2, Sec.
-33. ALIEN OWN-ERSHIP-The ownership of lands by aliens, other than those who in good faith have declared their intention to become citizens of the United States, is prohibited in this state, except where acquired by inheritance, under mort-gage or in good faith in the ordinary course of justice in the collection of debts: and all conveyances of lands hereafter made to any alien directly, or in trust for such alien, shall be void: Provided, That the provisions of this section shall not apply to lands containing valuable deposits of minerals, metals, iron, coal, or fire-clay, and the necessary land for mills and machinery to be used in the development thereof and the manufac-ture of the products therefrom: And provided fur-ther, That the provisions of this section shall not apply to the citizens of such of the Provinces of the Dominion of Canada as do not expressly or by implication prohibit own-ership of provincial lands by citizens of this state.
+33. ALIEN OWN-ERSHIP-The ownership of lands by aliens, other than those who in good faith have declared their intention to become citizens of the United States, is prohibited in this state, except where acquired by inheritance, under mort-gage or in good faith in the ordinary course of justice in the collection of debts; and all conveyances of lands hereafter made to any alien directly, or in trust for such alien, shall be void: Provided, That the provisions of this section shall not apply to lands containing valuable deposits of minerals, metals, iron, coal, or fire-clay, and the necessary land for mills and machinery to be used in the development thereof and the manufac-ture of the products therefrom: And provided fur-ther, That the provisions of this section shall not apply to the citizens of such of the Provinces of the Dominion of Canada as do not expressly or by implication prohibit own-ership of provincial lands by citizens of this state.
 (L. 1953, p.
 853, H. J. R. No. 16.)
 AMENDMENT 29.
-Approved November 2.
-1954.
+Approved November 1954.

-Amendment 24 (1950)- Art.
+Amendment 24 (1950)-Art.
 2, Sec.
-33. ALIEN OWNERSHIP - The ownership of lands by aliens, other than those who in good faith have declared their intention to become citizens of the United States, is prohibited in this state, except where acquired by inheritance, under mortgage or in good faith in the ordinary course of justice in the collection of debts; and all conveyances of lands hereafter made to any alien directly, or in trust for such alien, shall be void: Provided, That the provisions of this section shall not apply to lands containing valuable deposits of minerals, metals, iron, coal, or fire-clay, and the necessary land for mills and machinery to be used in the development thereof and the manufacture of the products therefrom: And provided further, That the provisions of this section shall not apply to the citizens of such of the Provinces of the Dominion of Canada as do not expressly or by implication prohibit ownership of provincial lands by citizens of this state.
-Every corporation, the majority of the capital stock of which is owned by aliens, shall be considered an alien for the subject an allen for the purposes of this prohibi-tion.
+33. Alien Ownership - The owner-ALIEN ship of lands by aliens, other than those who in good faith have declared their intention to become citizens of the United States, is prohibited in this state, except where acquired by inheritance, under mortgage or in good faith in the ordinary course of justice in the collection of debts; and all conveyances of lands hereafter made to any alien directly, or in trust for such alien, shall be void: Provided, That the provisions of this section shall not apply to land a section. not apply to lands containing valuable deposits of minerals, metals, iron, coal, or fire-clay, and the necessary land for mills and machinery to be used in the development thereof and the manufacture of the products therefrom: And provided further, That the provisions of sectionshall apply to the citizens of such of the Provinces of the Dominion of Canada as do not expressly or by implication prohibit ownership of provincial lands by citizens of this state.
+Every corporation, majority of the capital stock of which is owned by aliens, shall be considered an alien for the purposes of this prohibition.
 (L. 1949, p.
 999, S. J. R. No. 9.)
 AMEND-MENT 24.
-Approved November 7, 1950.
+Approved No-vember 7, 1950.

 Original Text-Art.

-2, Sec.
-33. OWNERSHIP OF LANDS BY ALIENS, PRO-HIBITED - EXCEPTIONS-The ownership of lands by aliens, other than those who in good faith have declared their intention to become citizens of the United States, is prohibited in this state, except where acquired by inheritance, under mortgage or in good faith in the ordinary course of justice in the collection of debts; and all conveyances of of lands hereafter made to any alien directly or in trust for such alien shall be void: Provided, That the provisions of this section shall not apply to lands containing valuable deposits of minerals, metals, iron, coal or fire-clay, and the necessary land for mills and machinery to be used in the development thereof and the manufacture of the products therefrom.
+Sec.
+33. OWNERSHIP OF Lands by Aliens.
+Pro-HIBITED - EXCEPTIONS-The ownership of lands aliens, other than those who in good faith have declared their intention to become citizens of the United States, is prohibited in this state, except where acquired by inheritance, under mortgage or in good faith in the ordinary course of justice in the collection of debts; lands hereafter made to any alien directly or in trust for such alien shall be void: Provided, That the provisions of this section shall not apply to lands containing valuable deposits of minerals, metals, iron, coal or fire-clay, and the necessary land for mills and machinery to be used in the development thereof and the manufacture of the products therefrom.
 Every corporation, the majority of the capital stock of which is owned by aliens, shall be considered an alien for the purposes of this prohibition.